corda/corda-docs-portal/content/en/platform/corda/5.1/key-concepts/cluster-admin/virtual-nodes/_index.md

 >}}

 Virtual nodes are identified by their {{< tooltip >}}X.500{{< /tooltip >}} name and the ID of the network they belong to.
 This means that the same X.500 name (for example, the same legal {{< tooltip >}}entity{{< /tooltip >}}), can exist on multiple networks at the same time.
-Future versions of Corda will support interoperability between these types of virtual nodes and networks.

 For information about managing virtual nodes using the REST API, see [Managing Virtual Nodes]({{< relref "../../../deploying-operating/vnodes/_index.md" >}}).